KseniiaRyuma/terraform-aws-aws-full-hashistack/README.md

 # Provision a Best Practices HashiStack Cluster in AWS

-The goal of this guide is to allows users to easily provision a best practices HashiStack cluster in just a few commands.
+This Module allows Users to easily provision a Best Practice HashiStack cluster in their environment.

 ## Reference Material